sergeimanzhos/GPRKE/README.md

 # GPRKE
-a GPR model of cell-averaged kinetic energy density
+This depository contains a Matlab GPR model to predict kinetic energy density averaged over a unit cell of a material.